PlaidWeb/publ-site/content/manual/formats/Entry file format.md

 ```
 ````

+#### Syntax extensions

-Publ also allows you to add a title to a fenced code block, by putting it on the first line and prefixed with `!`:
+Publ allows you to add a title to a fenced code block, by putting it on the first line and prefixed with `!`:

 ````markdown
 ```python